nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Then, enter the command `edit task 1 -n "Merge PR"`.

-If done successfully, you should see the new details show up under in the task list of the [current team section](#current-team-section), with the task name of "Merge PR" as shown below.
+If done successfully, you should see the new details show up in the task list of the [current team section](#current-team-section), with the task name of "Merge PR" as shown below.
 You can edit other information such as deadline and assignees as well.
 Please refer to the respective commands on how to [set deadlines](#set-deadline-for-task-set-deadline) and [set assignees](#assign-a-task-to-team-member-assign-task)!